-With its potent mix of violence, yakuza intrigue, double-crosses, and barely-clothed assassins, Eldo Yoshimizu’s Ryuko might just fit the bill: it has the pulpy soul of a Kazuo Koike manga and the brash attitude of a James Bond flick.
+With its potent mix of yakuza intrigue, gun battles, and barely-clothed assassins, Eldo Yoshimizu’s Ryuko might just fit the bill: it has the pulpy soul of a Kazuo Koike manga and the brash attitude of a James Bond flick.
 Ryuko never quite achieves the simmering intensity and cohesion of Lady Snowblood or Crying Freeman, but it does hold its own against Koike’s best work thanks, in no small part, to its audacious action sequences and ultra-stylish heroine.

 Plot-wise, Ryuko is both simple and baroque; an accurate, one-sentence summary of the main story might read “Yakuza princess seeks revenge for her mother’s kidnapping.”
 Running in tandem with the kidnapping storyline are four —maybe five — other subplots, however, all connected to the Soviet-Afghanistan war.
 There’s gun-running and opium harvesting, Soviet malfeasance and CIA chicanery, and some other elements that, frankly, don’t make a lot of sense, though they provide sufficient justification for the imaginatively staged combat.
 Anyone hoping for a few helpful lines of expository dialogue will be frustrated, as the characters are so laconic they seldom utter more than a few words before throwing a punch or brandishing a gun.

 The real star of Ryuko is Eldo Yoshimizu’s artwork, which deftly synthesizes Japanese and European influences without slavishly copying them.
 His female characters, in particular, have the undulating hips, flowing locks, and determined scowls of Leiji Matsumoto’s most lethal heroines, while the male characters’ appearances owe a debt to the rugged manly-men that stalked the pages of Hugo Pratt, Takao Sato, and Goseki Kojima’s adventure stories.
 Not surprisingly, Yoshimizu lavishes his greatest attention on Ryuko, dressing — and undressing — her like a paper doll with a penchant for leather suits and plunging necklines; she and her female foot soldiers spend almost as much time fighting enemies in the buff as Oyuki does in Lady Snowblood.

 But oh, those fight scenes!
 They’re worth the price of admission, as they showcase the full range of Yoshimizu’s talents as a draftsman, veering sharply between naturalism, suggestion, and pure abstraction.
 In this sequence, for example, we see the young Ryuko ambushing a group of Soviet soldiers: